steadybit/definitions/README.md

+# !GitHub repository is archived!
+Steadybit policy features are discontinued and not further supported.

 # Steadybit Resilience Policies and Task Definitions

 This repository contains all pre-defined resilience policies to be used in our policy bindings.<br/>